-- 6.1 I acknowledge that the functions of the Chief Executive Officer (CEO) are: - a) establishing and maintaining an appropriate organisational structure for the Council - b) ensuring that the decisions of the Council are implemented without undue delay - c) the day to day management of the Council's operations in accordance with the Council Plan - d) developing, adopting and disseminating a Code of Conduct for Council staff - e) providing timely advice to the Council - f) ensuring that the Council receives timely and reliable advice about its legal obligations under the Act and any other Act - g) supporting the Mayor in the performance of the Mayor's role as Mayor - h) carrying out the Council's responsibilities as a deemed employer with respect to Councillors, as deemed workers, which arise under or with respect to the Accident Compensation Act 1985 or the Workplace Injury Rehabilitation and Compensation Act 2013; and - i) performing any other function or duty of the CEO specified in this Act or any other Act.
+- 6.1 I acknowledge that the functions of the Chief Executive Officer (CEO) are: - a) establishing and maintaining an appropriate organisational structure for the Council - b) ensuring that the decisions of the Council are implemented without undue delay - c) the day to day management of the Council's operations in accordance with the Council Plan - d) developing, adopting and disseminating a Code of Conduct for Council staff - e) providing timely and reliable advice to the Council including legal advice. - f) supporting the Mayor in the performance of the Mayor's role as Mayor - g) carrying out the Council's responsibilities as a deemed employer with respect to Councillors, as deemed workers, which arise under or with respect to the Accident Compensation Act 1985 or the Workplace Injury Rehabilitation and Compensation Act 2013; and

-6.2 I also acknowledge that the CEO:

-- a) may appoint as many members of Council staff as are required to enable the functions of the Council under the Act or any other Act to be carried out to enable the CEO to carry out his or her functions - b) is responsible for appointing, directing, managing and dismissing Council staff and for all other issues that relate to Council staff; and - c) is responsible for managing interactions between Council staff and Councillors including by ensuring that appropriate policies, practices and protocols are in place defining appropriate arrangements for interaction between Council staff and Councillors.
+- h) performing any other function or duty of the CEO specified in this Act or any other Act. - 6.2 I also acknowledge that the CEO: - a) may appoint as many members of Council staff as are required to enable the functions of the Council under the Act or any other Act to be carried out to enable the CEO to carry out their functions - b) is responsible for appointing, directing, managing and dismissing Council staff and for all other issues that relate to Council staff; and - c) is responsible for managing interactions between Council staff and Councillors including by ensuring that appropriate policies, practices and protocols are in place defining appropriate arrangements for interaction between Council staff and Councillors. - d) is required to mandatorily notify the Independent Broad-based Anti-Corruption Commission of suspected corrupt conduct.